-Yoga is a philosophy and practice that connects the body, breath, and mind to energize and balance the whole person.
-This mind-body therapy involves physical postures, breathing exercises, and meditation to improve overall well-being.
+Yoga is a mind-body therapy that connects the body, breath, and mind to energize and balance the whole person.
+It uses physical postures, breathing exercises, and meditation to improve overall well-being.

-Descriptions of yoga -- the word means “union” in Sanskrit -- appear more than 2,000 years ago, and yoga was practiced thousands of years before that.
+Descriptions of yoga, the word means "union" in Sanskrit, appear more than 2,000 years ago, and yoga was practiced thousands of years before that.
 Today, millions of Americans of all ages and fitness levels practice yoga regularly.
-Although yoga is a spiritual practice to many, most Westerners practice yoga for exercise or to reduce stress.
+Although yoga is a spiritual practice for many, most Westerners do yoga for exercise or to reduce stress.

 In its traditional form, yoga is considered a complete lifestyle that provides a path to spiritual enlightenment.

 The dimensions of yoga are sometimes depicted as a tree with eight limbs: